Trying To Clear Lung Mucus? There May Be A Reason It Keeps Coming Back

-This may help explain why the discomfort often keeps coming back — and what some people are beginning to look at differently.
+This may help explain why the mucus keeps coming back — and why many people continue searching for a way to fully clear their lungs.

 Elizabeth Moffett